 Our Program and Approach

-Honeybee is a work-based childcare centre for employees of the Commonwealth Bank of Australia.
+Honeybee is a childcare centre dedicated to providing quality education and care for children of Commonwealth Bank direct employees and the general community.
 True to our name ‘Honeybee’, we work together to create a cohesive and collaborative community that offers every child, family and staff member the right to feel respected, safe, cared for and valued.

 Since our establishment in 2015 to meet the needs of Commonwealth Bank families by providing a childcare service, it has been our key focus to grow and nurture genuine, warm and caring relationships to create a harmonious environment.
 At Honeybee, these relationships are at the core of how we work, creating a feeling and culture that is recognisable as soon as you walk in the door.

 Our commitment lies in the belief that children learn best when they feel happy, safe, secure, and free to be themselves.
 We value children’s learning and connect our daily work with new theories and research to enhance the learning potentials and possibilities of each child.

 Our program intentionally provides opportunities and activities based upon the Early Years Learning Framework, for your child to discover and pursue their own interests and strengths.
 We encourage children to laugh, think, question and learn.
 Their sense of self and confidence grows as they make connections with each other, and build warm, trusting relationships with our team.

 At Honeybee Child Care Centre, we are proud of our reputation within the local community of providing rich education and care that concentrates on individual children in a family-focussed and supportive way.

 We greatly value the strong relationships between our staff, children and families, and we look forward to the opportunity of including your family in the life of our centre.

 In addition to the high quality well-rounded programs we offer, all KU centres are also encouraged to develop an area of specialisation.